Ethan101Potter/agentboard/README.md

 # AgentBoard: AI Agent Visualization Toolkit

-DeepNLP AgentBoard provides the visualization and tooling to visualize and monitor the agent loops and key entities of AI Agents development, such as messages, tools/functions, workflow and raw data types including text, dict or json, image, audio, video, etc.
+DeepNLP AgentBoard provides the visualization and toolkit to visualize and monitor the AI Agents and key entities such as chat messages, agent loop, tools/functions, workflow and raw data types including text, dict or json, image, audio, video, etc.

 ## Key Features
-- Easy APIs to log various data types for LLM calling and AI Agent development: text, dict or json, image, audio, video, etc.
+- APIs to log various data types for LLM calling and AI Agent development: text, dict or json, image, audio, video, etc.
 - AI Agent Key Entities Visualization: Visualize key entities of chat history messages, memories, tools/functions schema and input/output dict, etc.
 - Workflow of AI Agent Loop Running, Visualize the plan/act/react/reflect stage in the complete workflow chart.
 Can be modified and displayed for papers and technical reports.
 - Multi-Agents Support